srid99/elementary-setup/INSTRUCTIONS.md

 	chsh $USER -s $(which zsh)

-### Themes
+### Icons

-GTK: Arc theme

-Icons: Moka (Customized)

-The `install.sh` script installs the above things.
-But using the elementary-tweaks we have to choose the GTK and Icons.
-Before doing that run the `install.sh` script under icons folder.
+Copy the folder `Moka-Ext` from icons folder to `/usr/share/icons`

 ### Plank

-Copy the folders `Orchis-Glass-Ext` and `TransparentExt` to `/usr/share/plank/themes/` directory
+Copy the folders `Orchis-Glass-Ext` and `TransparentExt` from plank folder to `/usr/share/plank/themes/` directory

 ### Tweaks

 Using the Tweaks which can be found in Settings plug we can configure few things.
-Select the GTK and Metacity theme as `Arc` and the icons theme as Moka-Ext and the plank theme as `Orchis-Glass-Ext` or `TransparentExt`.
+Select the GTK and Metacity theme as `Arc` and the icons theme as `Moka-Ext` and the plank theme as `Orchis-Glass-Ext` or `TransparentExt`.
 Choose your favourite wallpaper (I prefer a dark one since it goes well with our Terminal opacity).

-In the plank settings, set the icon size to 32 and
+In the plank settings, set the icon size to 32 and choose `Don't hide` option for hide mode option.

 ### Dropbox